 RAD, DIP, DEG, AISTD

 Suzanne has been resident choreographer with Wexford Pantomime Society since 1989, and has received an honorary award for years dedicated to the Society.
-She is also an honorary and founding member of the Oyster Lane Theatre Group, with whom she has been resident choreographer since its inception.
-Suzanne is a nominated Aims award winner for her choreography of Hairspray the musical.
+She is also an honorary and founding member of the Oyster Lane Theatre Group for which she has directed and choreographed numerous shows over the past 25 years.
+Suzanne is a nominated Aims award winner for her choreography of Hairspray the musical and also was an Aims Adjudicator for the year 2021-2022 when she travelling around Ireland adjudicating many wonderful musical societies.
+But her main focus is WSBPA and providing her students with a solid and disciplined dance training while witnessing them enjoy the many fabulous opportunities which are made available to them while forming lifelong friendships in the school.

 Ann O’ Leary